Using your own router for home broadband

 There is a lot of choice out there, but these are some of the things to look for when choosing which router is right for you.

 • Wireless router standards – The wifi standard that your router uses has a huge bearing on how fast a connection you're going to get on your wireless devices.
-802.11ac, for example, isn't the very latest standard, but it is fast and widely supported, so would be a good bet.
-Look out for routers with 802.11ax to be ahead of the trend, as more devices upgrade to Wi-Fi 6 in order to provide gigabit speeds
+802.11ac (Wi-Fi 5), for example, isn't the very latest standard, but it is fast and widely supported, so would be a good bet.
+Look out for routers with 802.11ax (Wi-Fi 6) to be up to date, and 802.11be (Wi-Fi 7) if you want to be well ahead of the curve, sitting pretty and waiting for the rest of the world to catch up

-• Gigabit ethernet – If you're investing in a router, it makes sense for it to be futureproof – and that means ready for gigabit broadband.
-Having gigabit support also helps to get the best possible speeds from your existing connections
+• Multi-gigabit ethernet – If you're investing in a router, it makes sense for it to be future-proof – and that means ready for gigabit and multi-gigabit broadband.
+Having multi-gigabit gigabit support (through 2.5, 5 and 10Gbps LAN ports) also helps to get the best possible speeds from your existing connections

 • Antennae – Most free routers have around five or six internal antennae, to send broadband around the house.
 If you’re upgrading, a router with more antennae will offer a stronger coverage overall.
 Worth considering if you experience dark spots in the house